tomdee/calico-docker-prototype/DockerDemo.md

 * Logs from Felix, the ACL Manager, and the dummy plugin are in `/var/log/calico/`.
 Check that they are all running (and logging profusely).

-* Logs from bird are in `/var/log/bird/`.
-But bird is pretty reliable if the config is right.
+* Logs from BIRD are in `/var/log/bird/`.
+But BIRD is pretty reliable if the config is right.